 Due to the blending of different cultures, Chile has an interesting mix of ethnicities and a relatively heterogeneous society.

-Santiago de Chile is the Capital of Chile and as so, is the economic and cultural center for this country.
-One thing for certain, Chilean people are very passionate about soccer and rodeo is also a very popular pastime.
+Santiago de Chile is the capital of Chile and the economic and cultural center of the country.
+One thing is for certain: Chilean people are very passionate about soccer, and rodeo is also a very popular pastime.
 Chilean customs and activities are deeply related to the geography.
-Here you will find that skiing and surfing are two of the most popular sports since the coast and mountains offer some of the best conditions anywhere for the practice of these sports.
-It shouldn't be any surprise that with this kind of diversity, Chilean people enjoy a cuisine rich in seafood, fruits, vegetables and excellent wine.
+Here you will find that skiing and surfing are two of the most popular sports since the coast and mountains offer some of the best conditions anywhere for practicing these sports.
+It should come as no surprise that with this kind of diversity, Chilean people enjoy a cuisine rich in seafood, fruits, vegetables, and excellent wine.

-We can see Chilean culture expressed in a variety of media like Chile's growing film industry.
-Chilean art has expressed itself in many ways and, most notably through the works of Roberto Matt and Carlos Sotomayor.
-Chilean Literature has brought us writers like Noble Prize winners Pablo Neruda and Gabriela Mistral whose work attracts people from around the world in who would like to experience this land that inspired these writers.
+We can see Chilean culture expressed in a variety of media, such as Chile's growing film industry.
+Chilean art has expressed itself in many ways, most notably through the works of painters Roberto Matt and Carlos Sotomayor.
+Chilean literature has brought us writers like Noble Prize winners Pablo Neruda and Gabriela Mistral, whose work attracts people from around the world looking to experience the land that inspired these writers.
 Isabelle Allende, the niece of assassinated president Salvador Allende, is also a recognized Chilean writer who today lives in the United States.

-Music and dance are also a very important component of Chilean Cultural identity which is expressed through the national dance, the Cuecaand the haunting pre-Columbian music of the Mapuche people.
-Other important forms of music popular in Chile like the various regional folk music styles, La Nueva Canción Chilena, cumbia and more recently pop, electronic and hip hop.
+Music and dance are also a very important component of Chilean cultural identity expressed through the national dance, the Cueca, and the haunting pre-Columbian music of the Mapuche people.
+Other important forms of music popular in Chile are the various regional folk music styles, La Nueva Canción Chilena, cumbia, and more recently pop, electronic music, and hip-hop.